Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 -   Breaks the entity also makes it fall.
 -   When entity touches ground, it despawns with no animations at all.
 Just drops acacia button.
 -   Removes the ability to have effects.

+### minecraft:horse

+-   Changes texture, model and animations to the horse's one.

+---

 ### minecraft:iron_golem